Jessdevzz/ROBLOX-Dynamic-Npc-Animations/README.md

 Jess’s Dynamic NPC Animations V2

 This is my zone-based NPC animation script that makes NPCs feel more alive without you having to write 400 lines of “if player near then wave” code.
-NPCs will Idle when nobody’s around, then switch to Active vibes when players enter their zone.
+NPCs will Idle when nobody’s around, then switch to an Active animation when players enter their zone.

 "What makes this special"
   This system has support for custom transition animations!
 Which makes this much more powerful than an "if in box then animate" system